 operator to CFWAE.
 This is accomplished by adding the term:

 to the original FBAE language from Exercise 1.
-Note that the parser and AST provided for Project 4 already include these constructs.
-Thus, you need not change you parser or your AST for this exercise.
+Note that the AST provided for Project 4 already includes these constructs.
+Thus, you need not change your AST for this exercise.

 In this exercise you will write a type checker for the FBAE language identical to that used in Project 2 with the addition of syntax for types.

-typeofshould throw an error indicating why.
-Think of this as an interpreter that produces type values rather than traditional values.
+Nothing.
+Think of this as an evaluator that produces type values rather than traditional values.

-An AST for the type values is included in the Project 3 utilities file.
+An AST for the type values is included in the Project 3 template file.

 In this exercise you will put all the pieces together to write an interpreter for FBAE and its extensions.

-interp :: String -> FBAEValuethat parses its input, finds the type of the result, and evaluates the result if a type is found.
+interp :: FBAE -> (Maybe FBAEVal)that finds the type of the input AST and evaluates the result if a type is found.

-Note that the type inference function is called after parsing, but before evaluation.
-Evaluation should only occur if type inference works.
+Note that the type inference function is called before evaluation.
+Evaluation should only occur if type inference returns a type.

 You can get quite a bit of your code from class notes or the text.